Guide to essential oils

 • Keep out of reach of children.

-• Avoid contact with eyes and mucous membranes.
+• Avoid contact with the eyes and mucous membranes.

-• Certain natural compounds contained in this essential oil may present a risk of allergy in certain sensitive individuals when the essential oil is incorporated into a cosmetic composition (in accordance with the 7th Amendment to the EU Cosmetics Directive (2003/15/EC)): limonene, citral (geranial and neral), geraniol, linalool, eugenol.
+• Certain natural compounds contained in this essential oil may present a risk of allergy in some sensitive individuals when the essential oil is incorporated into a cosmetic composition.

-• As a general rule, always carry out a test application of your mixture, in the crease of the elbow, at least 48 hours before use.
+• As a general rule, always test your preparation on the inside of your elbow at least 48 hours before use.

 Find out more